tasneemelsir/lockerlabidp/README.md

 Tasneem ELsir Hussain Abdelrahman

+---

 ## License

-This project was developed as project for Integrated Design Project (IDP) at UTM.
+This project was developed as part of the Integrated Design Project (IDP) at Universiti Teknologi Malaysia (UTM), Faculty of Electrical and Computer.
 All rights reserved.